snowplow-archive/snowplow.github.com/_posts/2015-12-13-scala-weather-0.1.0-released.md

 <h2 id="help">4.
 Getting help</h2>

-For more details on this release, please check out the [Scala Weather 0.1.0] [010-release] on GitHub.
+For more details on this release, please check out the [Scala Weather 0.1.0] [010-release] release notes on GitHub.

 In the meantime, if you have any questions or run into any problems, please [raise an issue] [issues] or get in touch with us through [the usual channels] [talk-to-us].